Introduction: Everest base camp short trek

 It's important to listen to your body and not push yourself too hard.
 If you experience symptoms of altitude sickness, it's crucial to descend to a lower altitude promptly.
 Remember, safety always comes first in high-altitude environments.

-What types of facilities are available along the way to base camp?
+What types of facilities are available at Everest base camp?

 - Tea Houses/Lodges: Tea houses and lodges are the primary forms of accommodation along the trekking route.
 Holiday Tours Nepal offers basic but comfortable lodging in private or shared rooms.
 Hygienic and clean beds, blankets, and basic amenities are provided.
 Some rooms may also have attached bathrooms, while others may have shared facilities.